Yul Vazquez: Acting career

 Vazquez started his acting career with filler parts in his mother's plays, which led to discovery by an agent who encouraged him to go to acting school.
-In the 80s, he was lead guitarist for two Billboard-charted rock bands.
+In the 1980s, he was lead guitarist for two Billboard-charted rock bands.
 His musical skills led him to land the part of Flaco in the 1992 film The Mambo Kings.

 Vazquez went on to numerous film and television projects.
-With over 40 film credits, other highlights include roles in six time Oscar nominee Captain Phillips (2013), The A-Team (2010) with Liam Neeson, John Sayles's Amigo, Steven Soderbergh’s two-part epic Che (2008), The Take (2008), American Gangster, Music Within (2007), War of the Worlds (2005), Bad Boys II (2003), Traffic and Runaway Bride (1999).
-He has also been in Kill the Messenger starring Jeremy Renner and directed by Michael Cuesta; Anesthesia; and The Cobbler, opposite Adam Sandler, Dustin Hoffman and Steve Buscemi.
+With over 40 film credits, other highlights include roles in Runaway Bride (1999), Traffic (2000), Bad Boys II (2003), War of the Worlds (2005), The Take (2007), American Gangster (2007), Music Within (2007), Steven Soderbergh’s two-part epic Che (2008), The A-Team (2010) with Liam Neeson, John Sayles's Amigo (2010), and six time Oscar nominee Captain Phillips (2013).
+He has also been in Kill the Messenger (2014) starring Jeremy Renner and directed by Michael Cuesta; The Cobbler (2014) opposite Adam Sandler, Dustin Hoffman and Steve Buscemi; and Anesthesia (2015).

 In television, he has had many guest and recurring roles.
+Most notably in the most watched TV Sitcom, Seinfeld.
+Vazquez, played the role of Bob who stole the "Armoire" from Kramer.
 In Lifetime's series The Lottery he starred as President Thomas Westwood and as The Reverend Emilio Sheehan in the NBC series Midnight, Texas.
 He was a regular for both seasons of the Starz drama Magic City, where he portrayed Victor Lazaro, general manager of the Miramar Playa.
 Additionally, he has recurred in other television series, as Pedro in FX's Louie, as Christian in CBS's The Good Wife and as Det.
 Anthony Nikolich on the HBO television series Treme.
-In the streaming world, he has had recurring roles in several hit shows including Netflix's Russian Doll, and AppleTVPlus's Severance.
+In the streaming world, he has had recurring roles in several hit shows including Netflix's Russian Doll and Apple TV+'s Severance.

 Vazquez is a founding member of the LAByrinth Theater Company and served two terms as co-artistic director with Stephen Adly Guirgis and Mimi O'Donnell in New York City.
 Vazquez starred on Broadway in the Tony nominated The Motherfucker with the Hat opposite Chris Rock.
 For his portrayal of the eccentric Cousin Julio, he received nominations for a Drama Desk Award, an Outer Critics Circle Award and a Tony Award for Best Featured Actor in a Play.
 Additional theater credits include The Last Days of Judas Iscariot (The Public Theater) opposite Sam Rockwell, directed by Philip Seymour Hoffman, Terrence McNally's Stendhal Syndrome, Primary Stages with Isabella Rossellini and Richard Thomas, and The Floating Island Plays (Mark Taper Forum).